michaelharms6010/zmailinglistpy/README.md

-# Zcash Memo Mailing List - Python Script
+# Python Zcash Memo Mailer

 This python script will open a file named "mailinglist.txt" that has a z-address on every line, and ask the user to input a memo.
 It will then assemble a z_sendmany transaction with a 1 zatoshi output and the memo for each recipient listed in